New: Toggle interventions here

 A geographic detective story about the Eden of Apples and the forensic trail of climate change.

-In 2017, that line snapped first.
+In 2017, that line of production snapped.
 It was the warning shot of a riskier climate future.

 ↓ Scroll to investigate ↓